alonisser/abstractions-talk/presentation.md

 # The old tale about the DB connection

-As we are moving to deploy we opt to use a mongo as a service from a provider
+As we are moving to deploy we opt to use a mongo as a service from a provider.

 ```python